JCog/fp/USAGE.md

 ## 3 Known Issues
 There are a few known issues with fp without an easy fix:

 - At least one save file (even an empty one) must exist for profile saving/loading to work.
 - When using the automatic timer, riding Laki or Sushie counts as one long cutscene.
 This means things that would normally increment the cutscene counter, such as going through a loading zone, no longer will.
+- In rare circumstances when using the free camera, the game may crash.